 After the success of The Yearling, Rawlings purchased a cottage at Crescent Beach, an area outside of St. Augustine.
-Her husband Baskin renovated the Castle Warden Hotel, now the Ripley’s Believe It Or Not Museum.
+Her husband Baskin renovated the Castle Warden Hotel, now the Ripley’s Believe It Or Not Museum, which was the site of a devastating fire that led to the deaths of guests.
 The beach house is still standing, but privately owned.

 Rawlings attended the University of Wisconsin–Madison, studying English.
 She was a member of the Kappa Alpha Theta sorority as well as the Mortar Board, a women’s honor society.